 I don’t often come across outright statements like “bisexuality isn’t real” in-text, but it does happen.
-(TW: sexual assault, sexual harassment, lesbophobic/lesbomisic slurs, bi erasure) Here’s a review for a book that I bought a while ago, so I will eventually add a review of my own when I can be bothered reading the damn thing.
-The potentially bi girl is just a “confused straight girl.”
+Originally, I had a link to a book review here but the review is gone so I’m going to just speak generally since I haven’t read the book myself yet.
+Sometimes, potentially bi characters are dismissed as being confused straight people, or sometimes even straight-up liars.
+This is more common with female characters.
 That crap needs to be challenged in-text, if it even needs to be included at all.
 It often doesn’t add anything to the story other than an excuse to upset your readers for no goddamn reason.

 If I wanted to be a smartass I could describe “having a potentially bisexual character straight-up deny the possibility of bisexuality” as more passive-aggressive since it has elements of both types of erasure, but I feel it fits there better here because the author is directly flirting with the possibility of bi rep before deliberately ripping it away.

 Don’t do that.
 Being erased hurts badly enough without the author dangling rep in front of us before striking a match and burning it to ashes, all the while maintaining creepy, unblinking eye contact.